Where to Stay in Philadelphia: 8 Best Areas

 What is the safest area to stay in Philadelphia?

 Old City and Center City are the safest places to stay in Philadelphia for tourists with plenty of things to do and see.
-It is recommended to always practice common sense as you travel to any big city.
+It is recommended to always practice common sense and take care of your belongings as you would travel to any big city.

 Where not to stay in Philadelphia?